 The non-federal share of this payment arrangement will consist of the State's general fund revenue, which is appropriated by the California Legislature to DHCS for this purpose.
 There are no IGTs related to this payment arrangement.
-As the final payments will be based upon actual MMs realized by MCOs, the total amount of the general fund revenue that ultimately will be necessary for the payments will not be known until after the rating period has ended.
+As the non-federal share of the final payments will be based upon actual MMs realized by MCOs, the total amount of the general fund revenue that ultimately will be necessary for the payments will not be known until after the rating period has ended.